SceneObject¶

 table

-Get an entity attached to this object by its script name.
+Get a behaviour attached to this object by its script name.

 - Parameters: